-If a student withdraws from a credit-hour program that does not have academic terms, or a clock-hour program during a payment period and reenters the same program within 180 days, the student remains in that same payment period upon reentry and is eligible to receive, subject to conditions established by ED, a FFEL lender or a guaranty agency, any Title IV funds for which they were eligible prior to withdrawal, including funds returned as a result of a return of funds calculation (34 CFR section 668.4(f)).
+If a student withdraws from a credit-hour program that does not have academic terms or a clock-hour program during a payment period and reenters the same program within 180 days, the student remains in that same payment period upon reentry and is eligible to receive, subject to conditions established by ED, any Title IV funds for which they were eligible prior to withdrawal, including funds returned as a result of a return of funds calculation (34 CFR section 668.4(f)).

-If a student withdraws from a credit-hour program that does not have academic terms, or a clock-hour program during a payment period and reenters the same program after 180 days or transfers into another program (either at the same institution or at a different institution) at any time, the student generally starts a new payment period (34 CFR section 668.4(g)).
+If a student withdraws from a credit-hour program that does not have academic terms or a clock-hour program during a payment period and reenters the same program after 180 days or transfers into another program (either at the same institution or at a different institution) at any time, the student generally starts a new payment period (34 CFR section 668.4(g)).
 (See exception to this general rule in 34 CFR section 668.4(g)(3)).

 e.
-The institution may not make a disbursement to a student for a payment period until the student is enrolled in classes for that payment period, unless the student is registered and the loans are disbursed by electronic funds transfer (EFT) to an account of the school or by master check.
-In those situations, the school must obtain the student's (or in the case of parent a PLUS loan, the parent borrower's) written authorization for the release of the initial and any subsequent disbursement of each FFEL loan, unless authorization was provided in the loan application or Master Promissory Note.
-The institution must deliver the proceeds to the student or borrower or credit the student's account, notifying the student or parent borrower in writing (34 CFR section 682.604(c)).
-The earliest an institution may disburse SFA funds (other than FWS) (either by paying the student directly or crediting the student's account) is 10 days before the first day of classes of the payment period for which the disbursement is intended

-(34 CFR section 668.164(f)).
-(If an institution uses its own funds, i.e., funds not drawn down from ED, earlier than 10 days before the first day of classes, ED considers that the institution made that disbursement on the 10th day before the first day of classes (34 CFR section 668.164(a)(2)).
+The institution may not make a disbursement to a student for a payment period until the student is enrolled in classes for that payment period, unless the student is registered at least half-time (34 CFR section 668.32(a)(2)) and the loans are disbursed by electronic funds transfer (EFT) to an account of the school or by master check.
+In those situations, the school must obtain the student's (or in the case of parent a PLUS loan, the parent borrower's) written authorization for the release of the initial and any subsequent disbursement of each loan, unless authorization was provided in the loan application or Master Promissory Note.
+The institution must deliver the proceeds to the student or borrower or credit the student's account, notifying the student or parent borrower in writing (34 CFR section 668.165).
+The earliest an institution may disburse SFA funds (other than FWS) (either by paying the student directly or crediting the student's account) is 10 days before the first day of classes of the payment period for which the disbursement is intended (34 CFR section 668.164(f)).
+(If an institution uses its own funds, i.e., funds not drawn down from ED, earlier than 10 days before the first day of classes, ED considers that the institution made that disbursement on the 10^{th} day before the first day of classes (34 CFR section 668.164(a)(2)).
 There are two exceptions to this rule.
-First, institutions may not disburse or deliver the first installment of FFEL or Direct Loans to first-year undergraduates who are first time borrowers until 30 days after the student's first day of classes (34 CFR section 668.164(f)(3)), unless the institution has low default rates as discussed in the next paragraph.
+First, institutions may not disburse or deliver the first installment of Direct Loans to first-year undergraduates who are first time borrowers until 30 days after the student's first day of classes (34 CFR section 668.164(f)(3), unless the institution has low default rates as discussed in the next paragraph.
 The second exception applies to a student who is enrolled in a clock hour educational program or a credit hour program that is not offered in standard academic terms.
-The earliest the institution may disburse funds is the later of 10 days before the first day of classes for the payment period or, except for certain circumstances under the FFEL and Direct Loan programs, the day the student completed the previous payment period (34 CFR section 668.164(f)(2)).
-The excepted circumstances for the FFEL and Direct Loan programs are described in 34 CFR sections 682.604(c)(6)(ii), (c)(7), and (c)(8); and 685.303(b)(3)(ii), (b)(5), and (b)(6), respectively (34 CFR section 668.164(f)).
+The earliest the institution may disburse funds is the later of 10 days before the first day of classes for the payment period or, except for certain circumstances under the Direct Loan program, the day the student completed the previous payment period (34 CFR section 668.164(f)(2)).
+The excepted circumstances for Direct Loan programs are described in 34 CFR sections 685.303(b)(3)(ii), (b)(5), and (b)(6), respectively (34 CFR section 668.164(f)).